wafw00f

 Configuration

-• format: Specifies the output format, which can be set to csv, json, or text.
-This is a required parameter with a default value of json.
+- format: Specifies the output format of the results (e.g., csv, json, text), with a default value of json.